Too dense to go through: The importance of low-mass clusters for satellite quenching: Properties of clusters: Quenched population and gas density profiles

-The bottom right panel of Fig~\ref{fig:tinf_z} shows the result obtained at $z=0$.
-For all clusters we find that the satellite quenched fraction rises rapidly after intall ($t - t_{\rm infall} > 0$), regardless of cluster mass.
-The jump is, however, significantly more abrupt for low mass clusters.
-High mass clusters show a larger fraction of quenched satellites for $t - t_{\rm infall} < 0$ and rapidly reach a fraction of $90\%$ after satellite infall.
+The bottom right-hand panel of Fig~\ref{fig:tinf_z} shows the result obtained at $z=0$.
+For all clusters, we find that the satellite quenched fraction rises rapidly after infall ($t - t_{\rm infall} > 0$), regardless of the cluster mass.
+The jump is, however, significantly more abrupt for low-mass clusters.
+High-mass clusters show a larger fraction of quenched satellites for $t - t_{\rm infall} < 0$ and rapidly reach a fraction of $90\%$ after satellite infall.
 In general, we find that the fraction of pre-quenching varies between 20-80\%, with a strong dependence on the cluster mass.
 Almost every satellite galaxy reaches its quenched state 4 Gyr after their accretion time (see also \citetalias{Pallero19}).
-As previously discussed, most $z=0$ satellites get quenched while inhabiting low mass clusters and arrive to the final massive structure without any star formation activity.
+As previously discussed, most $z=0$ satellites get quenched while inhabiting low-mass clusters and arrive at the final massive structure without any star formation activity.
 As a result, the $\rho_{\rm ICM}$ of these $z=0$ massive clusters ($M_{200} \gtrsim 10^{14.6}$ M$_{\odot}$) are not playing a significant role in the overall quenching of (massive) cluster galaxies in the local Universe.
 Instead, their main role is to end the star formation activity of that small amount of galaxies that is not accreted in a subgroup into the cluster.

-As we move towards higher redshift, the fraction of satellites arriving to the clusters as star forming galaxies increases.
-Note that at $z=0.9$ (top left panel) the typical pre-quenched satellite fraction is $\lesssim 20\%$, and that just after $t_{\rm infall}$ these fraction quickly jump to values of $\sim 70\%$.
-Most cluster satellites are suffering strong environmental effects for the first time in structures that are within the mass range $ 10^{13.5} \lesssim M_{200} \lesssim 10^{14.5}$ M${_\odot}$, i.e. low mass clusters (see also Fig.~\ref{fig:hist_quenching})
+As we move towards a higher redshift, the fraction of satellites arriving into the clusters as star-forming galaxies increases.
+Note that at $z=0.9$ (top left-hand panel) the typical pre-quenched satellite fraction is $\lesssim 20\%$, and that just after $t_{\rm infall}$ these fractions quickly jump to values of $\sim 70\%$.
+Most cluster satellites are suffering strong environmental effects for the first time in structures that are within the mass range $ 10^{13.5} \lesssim M_{200} \lesssim 10^{14.5}$ M${_\odot}$, i.e. low-mass clusters (see also Fig.~\ref{fig:hist_quenching})

 It should be noted that there is a clear outlier at $z=0$, that can also be well distinguished at $z=0.54$.
 This line corresponds to the cluster CE-9 which underwent a major merger at $z\sim 0.6$.
 This structure collides with another cluster of similar mass which already had a large fraction of quenched galaxies.
 The result is the accretion onto the main cluster of a large number of pre-quenched satellite in a very short time-scale.
 As a result, this cluster posses $\sim 40\%$ larger pre-quenched fraction with respect to other clusters with similar mass.